You Know My Name: Commercial

 "You Know My Name" was released in the winter of 2006 and became the most successful song from Chris Cornell on the rock charts, and arguably Cornell's most recognizable and popular one.
 It peaked at number 79 on the Billboard Hot 100 and number 64 on the Billboard Pop 100 chart.
 In Europe, "You Know My Name" charted in several markets and peaked at number 7 in the UK Singles Chart, his highest placement in that country (including bands Cornell was a part of).

 Accolades

-Chris Cornell won both the Satellite Award and the World Soundtrack Award for "You Know My Name" in 2007, and garnered a Grammy Award nomination for Best Song Written For Motion Picture, Television Or Other Visual Media the following year.
-The song also received a first-round nomination in the Best Original Song category for the 2006 Academy Awards, but did not qualify for the final list of nominees.
+Chris Cornell won both the Satellite Award for Best Original Song at the 11th Satellite Awards and the World Soundtrack Award for Best Original Song Written Directly for a Film at the World Soundtrack Awards 2007 for "You Know My Name" in 2007, and garnered a Grammy Award nomination for Best Song Written For Motion Picture, Television or Other Visual Media at the 50th Annual Grammy Awards the following year.
+The song also appeared on a shortlist of eligible songs for the Best Original Song category at the 79th Academy Awards, but did not qualify for the final list of nominees.